mattwright/URLResolver.php/README.md

-Welcome to URLResolver.php (v1.0 - December 3, 2011)
+Welcome to URLResolver.php (v1.1 - January 5, 2014)
 ====================================================

 URLResolver.php is a PHP class that attempts to resolve URLs to a final,